ingo/ingo.github.io/_recipes/paella_de_catalana.md

 time: 2 hours
 title: Paella de Catalana
 ---

+This recipe uses a variety of ingredients including salt cod, rabbit, and a host of vegetables to create a rich and flavorful meal.
 This recipe is adapted from the traditional Catalan Paella, a dish that is typically cooked over an open fire.
 This version is designed for cooking on a barbecue grill plate, barbecue gas burner or a large gas burner, making it more accessible for those without an open fire setup.

 ### Ingredients